Bakkje/GroceryMealPlanApp/README.md

 ## Troubleshooting

-### Login Issues

-- Make sure you're using the correct email and password
-- If you forgot your password, use the "Clear All Data" button to reset (this will delete all accounts and data)
-- If you get "No accounts found" on a new device, use the Export/Import feature to transfer your account
-- Check the browser console for detailed error messages

 ### Sharing Issues

 - Share codes are 6 characters long and contain only letters and numbers
 - Make sure you're entering the code exactly as it was shared with you
 - If joining fails, ask the list owner to verify their share code

-### Export/Import Issues
+### Sync Issues

-- Make sure you copy the entire export code
-- The import code contains your account credentials and list data
-- If import fails, try creating a new export code on the original device
+- If changes aren't syncing, check your internet connection
+- The app will indicate when you're offline at the bottom of the screen
+- Changes made offline will sync automatically when you reconnect

 ## Technical Information

 This app is built with:
 - HTML5, CSS3, and JavaScript
-- LocalStorage for data persistence
+- IndexedDB for local data persistence
+- Firebase Realtime Database for cloud synchronization (optional)
 - Service worker for offline capabilities
 - Web app manifest for installability

-The app runs entirely in the browser without requiring a server.
+The app can run entirely in the browser without requiring external services, but connecting to Firebase enhances the cloud sync capability.

+## Firebase Setup (Optional)

+To enable cloud synchronization:

+1. Create a Firebase account and project at [firebase.google.com](https://firebase.google.com)
+2. Add a web app to your Firebase project
+3. Enable the Realtime Database
+4. Copy your Firebase configuration
+5. Update the `firebase-config.js` file with your configuration details
+6. Uncomment the initialization line at the bottom of `firebase-config.js`

+Without Firebase configuration, the app will still work using local storage only.